Ōarai: Ōarai Girls' Academy (Anglerfish Team, Duck Team and Hippo Team, Rabbit Team and Turtle Team)

 - Evil Counterpart: To Anzu, in a sense of the Opposing Sports Team.
 Aside from a certain haughtiness (like rubbing Kuromorimine's defeat last year into Miho's face), which is largely explained by her own insecurities, she's yet to display any truly evil behavior.
 She's also shown to be lazy and relying on her Hypercompetent Sidekick.

 - Freudian Excuse: A flashback in Motto Love Love Sakusen Desu indicates that some of her schoolmates didn't take her seriously because of her height.
 Saga of Pravda shows that, until Nonna, nobody's taken her seriously since she stopped growing in the third grade and that she often got bullied by her peers and seniors.

-- Graceful Loser: Mentions that she not angry at losing to Ōarai.
+- Graceful Loser: Mentions that she's not angry at losing to Ōarai.
 Not only that, she actually gets off Nonna's shoulders to congratulate Miho.
 And then comes to cheer for her in the final match.

 - Hoist by Her Own Petard: Due to her laziness and overconfidence, she gave Oarai three hours worth of ceasefire.
 This allowed them to recuperate, repair their damaged tanks, send spies to pinpoint the location of each of Pravda's tanks and create a strategy for a counterattack.
 Lampshaded by Shiho that Oarai's victory was due to Pravda's carelessness.